 It’s hard to glean much from this, but if Naughty Dog take the approach that’s frequently taken with playable female characters, Ellie will probably be more swift on her feet than Joel was but perhaps less able to take damage.

 This won't be the first time we've had the chance to play as Ellie, after the first game put us in her shoes for a short mission, but here the purpose of the mission was to make her feel weak in comparison to Joel.
 We can only hope her abilities will be expanded for the sequel.
+In the Paris Games Week trailer she certainly looks far physically stronger than she did in the first game.

 What we'd like to see